dgpoulet/python-function-custom/README.md

 ```
 vi requirements.txt
 ```
-* This is what my file looks like:
+* This is what the contents of my file requirements.txt looks like:

 ```
 azure-functions